prisma/prisma/packages/adapter-pg/README.md

 # @prisma/adapter-pg

-Prisma driver adapter for the [Postgres `pg` driver](https://github.com/brianc/node-postgres).
+This package contains the driver adapter for Prisma ORM that enables usage of the [`node-postgres`](https://node-postgres.com/) (`pg`) database driver for PostgreSQL.
+You can learn more in the [documentation](https://www.prisma.io/docs/orm/overview/databases/postgresql#using-the-node-postgres-driver).

+`pg` is one of the most popular drivers in the JavaScript ecosystem for PostgreSQL databases.
+It can be used with any PostgreSQL database that's accessed via TCP.

 > **Note:**: Support for the `pg` driver is available from Prisma versions [5.4.2](https://github.com/prisma/prisma/releases/tag/5.4.2) and later.

-The [Postgres `pg` driver](https://github.com/brianc/node-postgres) is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data any environment, including serverless and edge clouds.

-## Getting started
+## Usage

+This section explains how you can use it with Prisma ORM and the `@prisma/adapter-pg` driver adapter.
+Be sure that the `DATABASE_URL` environment variable is set to your PostgreSQL connection string (e.g. in a `.env` file).

+### 1. Enable the `driverAdapters` Preview feature flag

-To get started, enable the `driverAdapters` Preview feature in your Prisma schema:
+Since driver adapters are currently in [Preview](/orm/more/releases#preview), you need to enable its feature flag on the `datasource` block in your Prisma schema:

 ```prisma
 // schema.prisma